bhaven123/exploratory-data-analysis/README.md

 ## Reasons for choosing the dataset

 - The dataset I chose is the very popular Iris dataset which includes three species of flowers along with their properties.
-- I chose this dataset because although its simple and vibrant to work with it.
-Also, we can perfrom different types of analysis and generate many different visualizations on this data.
+- I chose this dataset because although its simple and vibrant to work with it, we can perfrom different types of analysis and generate many different visualizations on this data.